m8kin/course_udacity_prog_foundation_python/README.md

-** This if for the Udacity course Programming Foundations with Python
+** This if for the Udacity course Programming Foundations with Python **

+Requirements
+- Python